Global Public Health at Dornsife

-The Office of Global Health at the Dornsife School of Public Health is dedicated to building a cadre of practitioners and scientists who can approach health program planning and scientific questions from a multidisciplinary and entrepreneurial perspective.
+Dornsife's Office of Global Health is dedicated to building a cadre of practitioners and scientists who approach health program planning and scientific questions from a multidisciplinary and entrepreneurial perspective.

 We place priority on strengthening public health systems and the public health workforce globally and locally.
 We work closely with ministries of health, NGOs, academic institutions and low and middle income country partners to develop mutually beneficial capacity building, training, and research collaborations.

 The Office of Global Health encourages students to take advantage of learning opportunities, academic and public health practice partnerships, and field experiences to address global public health issues in key regions, such as Asia, Africa, Europe, Latin America, the Caribbean Islands and also underserved communities within the United States.

 Read a message from Joseph J. Amon, PhD, MSPH, director of the Office of Global Health.

 Learn More About Dornsife's Global Health Programs and Initiatives:

 February 9, 2021 — Dornsife 2019 Visiting Global Health Scholar Victoria Gammino, PhD, MPH, discusses her Mitre Corp's team efforts to develop a machine learning model to identify health facilities in Africa.

 December 8, 2020 — Joe Amon, PhD, MSPH, director of the Office of Global Health and Nina Sun, JD, deputy director of global health and human rights and assistant clinical professor in the department of Community Health and Prevention co-authored s piece for the Health and Human Rights journal along with Kenechukwu Esom and Mandeep Dhaliwal.

 It outline key harms related to digital technologies for health, as well as ethical and human rights standards relevant to their use.